rosita-hormann/lil-rose/README.md

 #### Some facts about me:

 - :milky_way: I’m currently working at ALMA Observatory.
-- 🌱 I’m learning Flask, Node, Angular and React, among other things.
+- 🌱 I’m learning English (advanced course), ACS (ALMA Common Software), among other things.
-- 🔬 I’m looking for help with outreaching in Computing and Informatics.
+- 🔬 I like to read and learn about Science and Computing
+- :black_nib: I have some personal projects I feel passionate about, related to Art and Writing
 - 💬 Ask me about Git, Linux, Python, SQLAlchemy, Docker, Kubernetes, Terraform, Cassandra and KairosDB.
+Also about ACS (ALMA Common Software) although I am not an expert